LilianSchall/bourse-pybd/README.md

 (https://moodle.epita.fr/mod/forum/discuss.php?d=6855#p11745)

 > 🚨: In order to see some data in the dashboard, you will need to wait for the analyzer to make a first commit to the database.
 The first market that will be filled will be the `Amsterdam` one.

+> 🚨: For better frontend compatibility please open the dashboard in chrome (or chromium if you are evaluating with the school computers).